sysbio-vo/dimploma-stas-kek/articles/notes.md

 Folder for downloaded articles, and probably some kind of literature overview.

+Articles should be divided in several categories that i need to bring up, for now i think it should be (WIP):

+- some information about sequencing
+- theory about nanopore
+- theory about preprocessing nanopore data before fastaq format?
+- some information about how popular aligners work? (like STAR, bowtie2, bwa-mem etc)
+- how minimap works (basically, it's one and only aligner that can compete with "our aligner")
+- Sufix array construction?
+- BWT counstruction (if we will use it)?
+- finding short substings?
+- Smith-Western aligning?

 li2018.pdf
 Heng Li Minimap2: pairwise aligment for nucleotide sequences.
 As written in materials section: